 By Sruthi Shankar

-However, there were a few bright spots in the sector, with some chipmakers and optical stocks gaining after U.S. Commerce Secretary Wilbur Ross said Washington had reached a deal with China’s No. 2 telecommunications equipment maker ZTE that would allow it to do business again with U.S. suppliers.
+U.S. Commerce Secretary Wilbur Ross said on Thursday that Washington had reached a deal with China’s No. 2 telecommunications equipment maker that would allow it to do business again with U.S. suppliers.

-Brent crude gained nearly 2 percent on concerns of a plunge in exports from Venezuela, helping the S&P energy index rise more than 1.7 percent.
-J.M.
-Smucker’s shares fell 5 percent after the Folgers coffee maker reported quarterly results and full-year forecast that missed Wall Street estimates.
+Shares in J.M.
+Smucker tumbled 8.3 percent after the Folgers coffee maker reported quarterly results and full-year forecast that missed Wall Street estimates.

 Investors will look to a G7 summit starting in Canada on Friday for more signs on the trade tensions and tit-for-tat tariffs which weakened the stock market through February and March.